Zen to Go Logo

 3. The gentle and rhythmic maneuvers of the massage

-4. A sensation of deep relaxation
+4. A feeling of deep relaxation

 5. Practical tips for after the session